nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 #### Result

-All tasks with the specified tag are listed
+All tasks with the specified tag are listed.

 > 3 tasks listed!
 > GeeKeep is showing all the tasks which: